SWEFuture20/CodeRefactor/README.md

 # CodeRefactor

 In this app, A web developer created a web application with HTML and CSS.
-I refactor the original application by condense repeated code in HTML and the styling sheet (CSS).
+I refactor the original application by condensing repeated code in HTML and the styling sheet (CSS).

 ##  Deployed Link